jlevy/atom-flowmark/tests/testdoc.flowmark.md

 [^multiline]: The distinction between “hiring” and “recruiting” isn’t universally agreed upon.
 Some people think of hiring as a superset of recruiting, some consider it to be the other way around.
 However you think of it, both recruiting and hiring involve selling candidates on the value proposition of a company and ensuring the alignment of interests between the two parties.

+[^multiparagraph]: This is an even longer footnote…

+    Paragraph 1.

+    > And even a block quote.

+    Paragraph 3.

 And by contrast here a bare link is like this
 <https://www.google.com/>